hellphish/GIFsquid/README.md

 a simple After Effects script to export high quality GIFs

 # Requirements
-FFmpeg and ImageMagick binaries need to be in the GIFsquid/bin directory
+FFmpeg and ImageMagick binaries need to be in the GIFsquid/bin directory.
+THESE ARE NOT INCLUDED

 # Installation
 Unarchive the entire repo into your ScriptUI Panels folder.
 Pay attention to ther requirements above